Via

 for us that his son operated an Internet café ("WARTEL")

-of the hotel with the possibility for making a telephone call
+in front of the hotel with the possibility for making a telephone

-the Togians.
-If you plan a trip there on your own initiative
+website about the Togians.
+If you plan a trip there on your

-(and you understand German), you should absolutely visit Nikswieweg.
+own initiative (and you understand German), you should absolutely

 The report of Nik is considerably more comprehensiv and more